 The second part of gratitude acknowledges that the source of much of the good that happens in life is because of the care and love of others; friends, family or sometimes even strangers.
 This is a reminder that we are all connected to others in a network of relationships.
 The mindset of being a victim with a focus on lack can be reframed to recognize a larger perspective of being part of a greater benevolent humanity.

 What is a gratitude practice?

 A gratitude practice is a habit of appreciating what you already have.
 It helps ground you in the present, to what is here now and creating good in your life.
 Here are three practices to choose from and how they work.
 Choose one to try for 30-90 days and then see what the impact has been for you.

 A Gratitude Journal

 If you like writing, this practice identifies five things that you are grateful for.
 Select a time each week to sit and write these in a journal.
-Some study participants did this exercise three times a week, however, in the study subjects this frequency did not have significantly higher benefits than those who wrote just once a week.
+Some study participants did this exercise three times a week, however, in the study subjects with this frequency did not have significantly higher benefits than those who wrote just once a week.
 If you prefer a more frequent rhythm, feel free to write more often.

 The Best Moment of the Day

 As a family or with a friend or partner, identify some daily time together and during that time share your best moment of the day, one that you are grateful for.
 This practice takes just a few minutes and can enhance your time together and deposit some positive experiences into the relationship bank of those who matter to you.
 You all also will begin, with repetition of this practice, to be primed to look for those moments in anticipation of sharing them with each other.

 Writing a Gratitude Letter